 “Et tu, Brutus?”

-Posted on December 10, 2013, in Accountability, Aldona Wos, Beth Wood, Computer Sciences Corporation, CSC, DHHS, Division of Medical Assistance, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Medicaid, Medicaid Budget, Medicaid Reimbursements, Medicaid Services, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Office of State Auditor, Performance audit, Timely Payments, Wos and tagged Aldona Wos, Beth Wood, December 2013 Performance Audit, DHHS, Division of Medical Assistance, DMA, Health care provider, May 2013 Performance Audit NCTracks, Medicaid, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, Office of State Auditor, Performance audit.
+Posted on December 10, 2013, in Accountability, Beth Wood, Computer Sciences Corporation, CSC, Division of Medical Assistance, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Medicaid, Medicaid Budget, Medicaid Reimbursements, Medicaid Services, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Office of State Auditor, Performance audit, Timely Payments and tagged Aldona Wos, Beth Wood, December 2013 Performance Audit, Division of Medical Assistance, DMA, Health care provider, May 2013 Performance Audit NCTracks, Medicaid, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, Office of State Auditor, Performance audit.
 Bookmark the permalink.
-4 Comments.
+5 Comments.